smitoi/3DMP/final project - water drop mechanism/README.md

 'Seeing how important it is to understand the meaning of Rapid Prototyping, the Final Project consists of creating a prototype of a specific mechanism.'

 For my final project I had to model a Water Drop Mechanism using what I learned during the semester.
 I choose this mechanism because I saw it before taking the course, and I wanted to design a version of it too.
-The modeling and rendering was done using Fustion 360.
+The modeling and rendering was done using Autodesk Fustion 360.

 The idea behind the mechanism can be summarised using this gif:

 <img src="https://i.imgur.com/bXBNhVZ.gif" alt="mechanism gif">

+The rod rotates and it pushes the top circles up and down.
+The difference in size and angle between the circles makes the motion to appear wavelike.

 There are 3 .f3d files in the f3ds folder:
 * water-drop-old.f3d - attempt at making the mechanism, discontinued since the second checkpoint